top of page

 We always start with a game of matching pairs.

-The objective of this guided small group activity was to write one complete sentence that makes sense and has correct spelling for the digraphs previously taught.
+The objective of this guided small group activity was to write one complete sentence that made sense and had correct spelling for the digraphs previously taught.

 The pack includes: